 7. KCB Capital Group

 It is a subsidiary of the KCB Bank Group.
 Its key roles are to help corporate clients manage their wealth and resources more profitably.

 They offer advisory services to clients on a day-to-day basis to help clients stay true to their course.

-KCB Capital Group is licensed by the Capital markets Authority and the NSE since 2014.
+KCB Capital Group has been licensed by the Capital markets Authority and the NSE since 2014.
 The group focus on providing unique strategic and financial advice to clients.

 As well as meet the growing dynamics of the institutions, individual clients, and governments across the sectors they serve in.

-Their products are tailored to maximize and protect the client and shareholder value through visionary management and strategic partnerships.
+Their products maximize and protect the client and shareholder value through proactive management and strategic partnerships.

 8. Kingdom Securities Limited